top of page

 Eating nutritious foods, exercising daily, and engaging in an otherwise healthy lifestyle can go a long way toward supporting and improving your hormonal health.

-These are the key factors that we work on in the Nourish & Thrive Formula.
-We work to bring balance back to your body through small, consistent diet & lifestyle changes.
+These are the key factors that on work with my clients in the Metabolic Balance Program.
+We work to bring balance back to your body through personalized nutrition and small, consistent lifestyle changes.
 Things that will be sustainable for you long-term.
 Health isn’t something you achieve once and never have to think about again.
 It’s ongoing and it doesn’t have to be hard.

-1. Eat adequate high-quality protein with every meal and eat 3 meals per day (plus 2 or 3 snacks).
+Eat adequate high-quality protein with every meal and eat 3 well-balanced meals per day.

 Everyone is different, and what works for some people does not work for everyone.
 Just start with the basics of eating for hormonal support and balance to see if you feel any positive changes.